Experience-Monks/jam3-lesson-module-creation/README.md

 # Creating a Module

 This is a continuation of the [module basics](https://github.com/Jam3/jam3-lesson-module-basics) lesson.
-Here we'll learn the basics of creating an npm module, working with Node requires, and publishing to npm.
+Here we'll learn to write a new module, work with Node's CommonJS syntax, and publish the code to npm.

 ## steps